Payment Times and Practices Inquiry (April 2017)

 National Payment Transparency Register

-The Payment Times and Practices Inquiry recommended establishing a National Payment Transparency Register (the register) to highlight Australian businesses that pay small business suppliers in 30 days or less.
+The Payment Times and Practices Inquiry recommended establishing a National Payment Transparency Register (PDF 220KB) (the register) to highlight Australian businesses that pay small business suppliers in 30 days or less.
 The register provides performance against payment practices.

 Join the register